alros/rag-python/15-diagnosis/README.md

 Disease3: Schizophrenia 25%.
 ```

 Result: success.
-The dialog is inspired by the Depression file.
+The dialogue is inspired by the Depression file.

 RAG:
 ```text